dls03/DeepLPI/README.md

 ### Prediction using deepLPI:
 - Run the script ./demo.sh to generate predictions for the test data.
 You can change the interaction pair in this script to another one with a pre-trained model.
+- The output will report the prediction result of query interaction.

+### Train deepLPI:
+- Run the script ./train.sh for training new model.
+You can change the dataset in the script to another one.
+- The output will report the average performance in terms of AUC and AUPRC, over 5-fold cross validation.